BardoBard/Bardrix/Docs/Examples/Raytracing/README.md

 ## 4. Sphere

 The sphere is a simple object in 3D space.
-It has a position, radius and color. \
+It has a position, radius and material.
-The color is a simple RGBA color, where each value is between 0 and 255.

 ```cpp
 class sphere : public bardrix::shape {